mapilio/mapilio-kit-archived/README.md

 ### User Authentication

 To upload images to Mapilio, an account is required and can be created [here](https://www.mapilio.com/signup).
-When using the tools for the first time, user authentication is required.
+When using the kits for the first time, user authentication is required.
 You will be prompted to enter your account credentials.

 ### Metadata